 Since disclosing the relative value of every optional form of benefit regardless of the degree of subsidy may be too burdensome, and may provide participants with information that appears more precise than is warranted based on the inexact nature of the actuarial assumptions used, the final regulations follow the proposed regulation in providing for certain simplifications in the disclosure.
 Under one simplification, two or more optional forms of benefit that have approximately the same value could be grouped for purposes of disclosing relative value.
-Under the proposed regulations, two or more optional forms of benefit were treated as having approximately the same value if those optional forms of benefit varied in relative value in comparison to the value of the QJSA by 5 percentage points or less when the relative value comparison is made by expressing the actuarial present value of the QJSA.
+Under the proposed regulations, two or more optional forms of benefit were treated as having approximately the same value if those optional forms of benefit varied in relative value in comparison to the value of the QJSA by 5 percentage points or less when the relative value comparison is made by expressing the actuarial present value of each of those optional forms of benefit as a percentage of the actuarial present value of the QJSA.